grafana/agent/docs/api.md

 Status will be either `success` or `error`.
 All 2xx responses will be accompanied with a `success` value for the status field.
 4xx and 5xx responses will provide a value of `error`.
+All requests may potentially return 500 on an internal error.
+Other non-500 responses will be documented per API.

 The data field may or may not be present, depending on the endpoint.
 It provides extra information for the query.
 The documentation for each endpoint